New ways of learning: eLive innovation at Rennes School of Business

 ELive mode means that a certain number of students can be present on-site in a dedicated and specially equipped room, while respecting health rules and guidelines.
 Meanwhile, any students that are not present in the classroom are able to access the lesson remotely and can interact and participate as easily as those present in the room.
 The lessons are also recorded and remain accessible on replay for 6 months.
 Rennes SB was able to implement its new eLive mode thanks to significant financial investments, allowing the School to ensure educational continuity and equip its classrooms, particularly concentrating on the improvement of sound and video quality.

-This exclusive system, created by and for Rennes SB, consists of 7 elements that are combined to create an omnichannel educational experience:
+This exclusive system (Hi-Flex), created by and for Rennes SB, consists of 7 elements that are combined to create an omnichannel educational experience:

 - 2 screens